NoBrainerORM/nobrainer.io/docs/fields.md

 ## Primary Key

+NoBrainer allows custom primary keys with the `:primary_key => true` option.
-NoBrainer does not allow you to change the primary key for the moment, and will assume `id` to be the primary key.
-This field is already declared with:
+The default primary key is `id` and is declared with:

 {% highlight ruby %}
-field :id, :type => String, :readonly => true,
-           :default => ->{ NoBrainer::Document::Id.generate }
+field :id, :type => String, :default => ->{ NoBrainer::Document::Id.generate }
 {% endhighlight %}

-NoBrainer generates ids following the
-[BSON ID (MongoDB)](http://docs.mongodb.org/manual/reference/object-id/) format.
+`NoBrainer::Document::Id.generate` returns ids following the [BSON ID (MongoDB)](http://docs.mongodb.org/manual/reference/object-id/) format.
 This is interesting compared to UUIDs because BSON IDs are somewhat monotonically increasing with time.
-NoBrainer always sort by id by default to give predicable and repeatable results.
+NoBrainer always sort by primary key by default to give predicable and repeatable results.
 For example, `Model.last` yields the latest created model, which can be quite handy in development mode.

 When comparing two models with `==` or `eql?`, only the primary keys are compared, not the other attributes.

+Specifying a custom primary key changes the default foreign key names in belongs\_to associations.

 ## Dynamic Attributes